 “You make what would seem to be a complex, insurmountable task—starting a business—a lot more digestible,” he says.
 “All of a sudden you are going through the checklist—and a year later the business has launched.”

 Walton’s business took off quickly, thanks to his knowledge of the business.
 He knew what inventory would sell and avoided inferior products that would require a lot of time spent on returns and customer service.

 Not long after the one-year mark, the company was growing so fast that Walton hired an employee to handle customer service, then hired two more.
 He brought in $1.9 million in annual revenue last year.

 That might seem to be a good position to be in, but as Spy Guy continued to grow, Walton was surprised to find himself struggling with depression and struggling to stay interested in the business.

-Growing the business past the point it had reached was going to be significantly harder than getting there, he realized, and he wondered if he had the motivation to get it there.
+Growing the business past the point it had reached was going to be significantly harder than getting there, he realized.
 He had thrived during the struggle of the early days, and now that the business was established, lost some of his motivation.

 Thinking back to The 4-Hour Workweek, Walton recalled that Ferriss discussed this very problem in the section on “Filling the Void.”

 For the past few months, Walton has done just that.
-He invested in rebranding the company as Spy Guy, instead of SpyGuy Security, a relaunch of his website and hiring a professional video studio to replace the DIY videos he was relying on.
-These days, he wakes up every morning, works the entire day full of energy and, at the end, asks himself, “Where has the day gone?”
+He invested in rebranding the company as Spy Guy instead of SpyGuy Security, relaunching his website, and hiring a professional video studio to replace the DIY videos he was relying on.
+These days he wakes up every morning, works the entire day full of energy, and at the end, asks himself, “Where has the day gone?”